The key to understanding and influence

 Case example

-Through a multi-channel approach (phone, email, and face-to-face interviews), the study explored how current supporters perceive the organization — complemented by insights from non-supporters as well.
+Organization X commissioned a perception study to support its communications, fundraising, and strategic planning.
+Using a multi-channel approach (phone, email, and face-to-face interviews), the research focused on how current supporters perceive the organization and complemented this with insights from non-supporters.